Gummygamer/smmmlevels/README.md

 1 - In order to generate training data, just run massconvert.sh with bash into a directory full of cdt files.

-2 - feed it to a text generation machine learning model
+2 - feed the results as training data to a text generation machine learning model

 3 - WIP - convert the result back to a level filling the necessary values